 Rolf Willeke, who gathers steel recycling statistics for the Brussels-based BIR, said despite the challenges in the recycled steel sector, the world remains hungry for the secondary commodity.
 In the first half of 2024, China—the world’s leading steel producer—consumed 5.4 percent more scrap compared with the first half of 2023.

-Leading European and U.S. scrap export destination Turkey, meanwhile, consumed 13.1 percent more scrap from this January to June compared with the first half of 2023, while India’s ferrous scrap consumption was up by 14 percent year on year.
+Leading European and U.S. scrap export destination Turkey, meanwhile, consumed 13.1 percent more scrap from January to June compared with the first half of 2023, while India’s ferrous scrap consumption was up by 14 percent year on year.

 Such figures show that numerous steelmakers around the world continue to rely on steel scrap.
-Adler said the world will long need ore-based steel production, but did not endorse the notion that the world is facing a scrap shortage.
+Adler said the world will long need ore-based steel production but did not endorse the notion that the world is facing a scrap shortage.

 She told recycling industry attendees that “discussions are happening without you” involving BOF operators and standards organizations that do not adequately recognize the carbon-friendly aspects of recycling—and proffering the notion that scrap is in short supply.

-The 2024 BIR World Recycling Convention Round-Table Sessions event was held at the Raffles City Convention Center/Fairmont Hotel in Singapore Oct.
+The 2024 BIR World Recycling Convention Round-Table Sessions was at the Raffles City Convention Center/Fairmont Hotel in Singapore Oct.
 27-29.